db4j/chatter-less/proxy/ws2/readme.txt

 # record WS frames in chrome with dev tools open in a separate window, ie undocked
 # ctrl-shift-i to use devtools on devtools

+open devtools
+open the websocket frames view pop out devtools ie separate window ctrl-shift-i to devtools devtools to view the data table: ctrl-shift-c (or the "select an element to inspect it" icon in the upper left) select one of the frames

 # in DT2

 b = $$('td.data-column');